dxferraz/invenstory-api/README.md

 # 👤 Invenstory API

 🚀 **Invenstory API** is a REST API that generates random fictional personas.
-It returns information such as name, age, nationality, profession, and an avatar, useful for testing, prototyping, and creating fictional characters.
+It returns information such as name, age, origin, profession, and an avatar, useful for testing, prototyping, and creating fictional characters.

 ## 📌 Features